lanceberge/CUDA-Newton-Fractals/README.md

 Order - the order of the polynomial
 Max   - the max value of the coefficients (if 10, then all coefficients will be from -10 to 10 Seed  - seed the random polynomial (seeds drand48)
-10 20
+10 20 # an order 10 polynomial with roots between -20 and 20
 ```

 This produces the fractal:

 ![random.png](fractals/random.png)

-This comes from an order 10 polynomial with roots between -30 and 30.

 *Note*: The default ReSpacing and ImSpacing is 3.
-I set them to 1 for this fractal, as the default was too zoomed out.
+I set them to 1.5 for this fractal, as the default was too zoomed out.
 In other words, decreasing them zoomed everything in.

 ## Dependencies